jbladant/ORCA2-demonstrator/README.md

 #### Customizations
 [How to add new variables to the outputs](https://github.com/jbladant/ORCA2-demonstrator/blob/main/Add%20new%20outputs.md) enables to expand the output fields and to change their frequency by modificationa of the xml files.
 An example is provided with the depth of the minimum oxygen cocentration.

-[How to change the vertical resolution in ORCA2](https://github.com/jbladant/ORCA2-demonstrator/blob/main/ORCA2L75_configuration.md), in this case increasing the number of levels from 31 levels (default) to 75 levels by using the DOMAINcfg tool.
+[How to change the vertical resolution in ORCA2](https://github.com/jbladant/ORCA2-demonstrator/blob/main/ORCA2L75_configuration.md) documents the steps for increasing the number of levels from 31 levels (default) to 75 levels by using the DOMAINcfg tool and provides tips for interpolating ORCA2_ICE reference configuration input fields.

-[How to create a Paleo Earth set-up for the early Eocene](https://github.com/jbladant/ORCA2-demonstrator/blob/main/Paleo_Earth.md), including changes in location of continents, rotating the tripolar grid, and changing bathymetry.
+[How to create a Paleo Earth set-up for the early Eocene](https://github.com/jbladant/ORCA2-demonstrator/blob/main/Paleo_Earth.md) includes changes in location of continents, rotating the tripolar grid, and changing bathymetry.

 This demonstrator is a contribution to the NEMO Zoo hackathon 2025.